realmagicgreen/magicgreen11ty/src/articles/2018-07-01-benefits-of-spirulina.md

 Spirulina may also have other beneficial effects, such as helping to "detoxify" the heavy metal arsenic from the body.

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'It is actually quite amazing how nutritious Spirulina is.' %}
+{% include 'partials/image.html', name: 'name', caption: 'It is actually quite amazing how nutritious Spirulina is.' %}

 A single tablespoon (7 grams) of dried Spirulina powder contains (2):